ritesh/nis251-builders-session/README.md

 pip3 install docker-compose
 ```

+- Go to AWS IAM console, create an IAM user with
+	- username `gg_provisioning`
+	- AWS access type: only Access key - Programmatic access
+	- Policy: `AdministratorAccess`

+Get the `Access key ID` and `Secret access key` to place them into `nis251-builders-session/ggv2-provisioning-credentials/credentials` file and update your `region`.
+You'll delete this user and the `credentials` file after the provisioning done, because Greengrass uses certificates to authenticate itself.

 Now, we have our development environment ready!

 ### 2. Create custom Greengrass component for AWS IoT Device Defender